stichtingsem/pilot-phase/Project Team/Meeting-12-March.md

  - Elias will update Marcel on planning
  - Edwin will plan session on SIS API in week 7
  - Elias (Clifton) determine if there is a version of the document ("Moving from a chain to an ecosystem") without remarks
+ - Inform members of the Steering Committee on the progress of the SEM PoC.
+Determine position/opinion for the next Steering Committee
+ - Update sheet for Steering Committee